blitz80690/deadtrees/docs/VAGRANT.md

         createdb --owner vagrant deadtrees_development
         exit

+7. Generate a session key.

+        openssl rand -out session.key 64

-7. Start the application.
+8. Start the application.

         foreman start

-8. Open a web browser and navigate to [http://localhost:8080/ping](http://localhost:8080/ping).
+9. Open a web browser and navigate to [http://localhost:8080/ping](http://localhost:8080/ping).
    If all is well, you will see the word "pong".

 **Note:** Shotgun will reload the application when you modify the source files.